Read time: 7 mins

 - Building trust with clients and participants requires designing for volatility, not perfection.

 For us, this is where the real work happens.
-I call it Mission Control, because nothing about qualitative research ever goes in a straight line.
+I call it Mission Control — not because of a cheesy Apollo 13 metaphor, but because it describes something real.

 Once a study goes live, Mission Control feels less like research and more like air traffic control.
-Teams messages are pinging like radio chatter in a busy cockpit.
-Some of it is just background noise, some of it matters a lot.
-The trick is knowing which is which before you start waving your arms in the tower.
+Team messages are pinging like radio chatter in a busy cockpit.
+Some of it is just background noise.
+Some of it matters a lot.
+The trick is knowing which is which before you start waving your arms in the tower — and that distinction comes from experience, not instinct alone.

 Client updates in these moments are short and calm.
 Status, what changed, what we are doing, and when they will hear from us next.
 That is it.
 No panic, no drama, no four-paragraph essays in the calendar.
 Just clarity, like a pilot's voice over the intercom saying, "we're adjusting course, sit tight."

-And when timelines stretch or criteria shift, we rescreen.
+When timelines stretch or criteria shift, we rescreen.
 Always openly, always respectfully, and always with fair compensation.
+Logit initiates rescreening proactively — we own the logistics, manage the outreach, and handle the incentive adjustment on the client's behalf.
 Rescreening is not failure.
 It is maintenance.
 It is checking the fuel gauge before you cross the ocean.
-It keeps the study true.
+It keeps the study true, and it keeps clients from being blindsided by a data quality problem they did not know was forming.

 Jay Thordarson